 COVID-19 Updates and Your Foreign Fulbright Status

-COVID-19 is currently affecting many institutes of higher education in the United States.
-Your safety and well-being are the highest priority of your Fulbright sponsors and AMIDEAST.
+The COVID-19 pandemic is affecting many higher education institutions in the United States.
+Your safety and well-being are the highest priority of your Fulbright sponsors, the U.S. Department of State, and Amideast.
 This section includes some helpful resources and information for Fulbright Foreign Student Program participants.
-This is a quickly evolving situation, and we will provide updated information as it becomes available.
+As the COVID-19 pandemic is an evolving situation, we will continue to provide updated information as it becomes available.

 - U.S. Department of State Travel Advisories and Health Alerts

 - For local resources, you should pay close attention to the local public health department in your state.
 For tips on how to prepare for a public health emergency, please visit ready.gov.

 - Accident and Sickness Program for Exchanges (ASPE)

 - ASPE Assist offers a 24-hour hotline for mental health consultation and advice if you feel at risk. (dial toll-free 1-833-963-1269, email: ASPEsupport@anvilgroup.com)

 Below please find the answers to questions you may have related to your Fulbright grant and COVID-19.

 Should I stay at my university or can I travel within the U.S. or to my home country?